Schedules of Reinforcement

 A fixed-interval schedule means that reinforcement becomes available after a specific period of time.
 The schedule is abbreviated into “FI” followed by the amount of time that must pass before reinforcement becomes available, e.g. an FI2 would mean reinforcement becomes available after 2 minutes has passed; an FI20 means 20 minutes must pass and so on.

-A common misunderstanding is that reinforcement is automatically delivered at the end of this internal but this is not the case.
+A common misunderstanding is that reinforcement is automatically delivered at the end of this interval but this is not the case.
 Reinforcement only becomes available to be delivered and would only be given if the target behaviour is emitted at some stage after the time interval has ended.

 To better explain this say a target behaviour is for a child to sit upright at his desk and an FI2 schedule of reinforcement is chosen.
 If the child sits upright during the 2 minute fixed-interval no reinforcement would be given because reinforcement for the target behaviour is not available during the fixed-interval.